joealden/corum-docs/src/design/5-route/4-login.md

 about Graphcool resolvers, visit the graphcool docs here.
 ([graph.cool/docs](https://www.graph.cool/docs/reference/functions/resolvers-su6wu3yoo2))

-To create a user authentication system, the resolver must do the following:
+To create a user authentication system, the resolver must do the following (This is basically the pseudo code for the API login flow):

 * Expose a GraphQL mutation called `authenticateUser`
 * This mutation will have the following inputs and outputs: